-The success of the Company's business depends on its ability to develop relationships with customers who will integrate the Company's biogas upgrading systems into their own projects and on the Company's ability to continue to research, develop and design new biogas upgrading systems to keep up with customer needs.
+The success of the Company's business and the Company's ability to secure new sales contracts depends on its ability to develop relationships with customers who will integrate the Company's biogas upgrading systems into their own projects and on the Company's ability to continue to research, develop and design new biogas upgrading systems to meet customer needs.
 The ability of the Company to sell its products into its target markets depends to a significant extent upon the Company maintaining sales and service capabilities in those markets.
-There can be no assurance that the Company will be able to maintain all its current customer relationships, that any existing customers will provide repeat orders, or that all future customer relationships that the Company enters into will result in profitable sales.
+There can be no assurance that the Company will be able to maintain all its current customer relationships, that any existing customers will provide repeat orders, that the Company will be able to secure new future customers or that all future customer relationships that the Company enters into will result in profitable sales.